openstack/monasca-api/docs/monasca-api-spec.md

 If desired, an Alarm Definition can be created that exactly matches a set of metrics.
 The match_by should not be set.
 Only one Alarm will be created for that Alarm Definition.

-Alarms have a state that is set by the Threshold Engine based on the incoming metrics.
+Alarms have a state that is set by the Threshold Engine based on the incoming measurements.

-* UNDETERMINED - No metrics for at least one of the subexpressions has been received in any period for a least 2 * periods (see below for definition of period and periods
+* UNDETERMINED - No measurements have been received for at least one of the subexpressions in any period for a least 2 * periods (see below for definition of period and periods
-* OK - Metrics have been received and the Alarm Definition Expression evaluates to false for the given metrics
+* OK - Measurements have been received and the Alarm Definition Expression evaluates to false for the given measurements
-* ALARM - Metrics have been received and the Alarm Definition Expression evaluates to true for the given metrics
+* ALARM - Measurements have been received and the Alarm Definition Expression evaluates to true for the given measurements

 The Alarms are evaluated and their state is set once per minute.

 Alarms contain three fields that may be edited via the API.
 These are the alarm state, lifecycle state, and the link.
-The alarm state is updated by Monasca as metrics are evaluated, and can be changed manually as necessary.
+The alarm state is updated by Monasca as measurements are evaluated, and can be changed manually as necessary.
 The lifecycle state and link fields are not maintained or updated by Monasca, instead these are provided for storing information related to external tools.

 ## Alarm Definition Expressions
 The alarm definition expression syntax allows the creation of simple or complex alarm definitions to handle a wide variety of needs.
 Alarm expressions are evaluated every 60 seconds.

-An alarm expression is a boolean equation which if it evaluates to true with the incoming metrics, will then trigger a notification to be sent.
+An alarm expression is a boolean equation which is used to evaluate the state of an alarm based on the received measurements.
+If the expression evaluates to true the state of the alarm to be set to ALARM.
+If it evaluates to false, the state of the alarm will be set to OK.

 ### Syntax